-Hi, my name is Shirley, I’m 54 and live in the North West of England.
-I have been married to my husband, Mike for over 34 years.
-We have 2 grown up sons, one is living in the Netherlands, and the other in our family home in the UK.
-I also take in rescue dogs and currently have 2 blind senior Boston Terriers, Lolly and Madge and a one eyed pug named Bob.
+Hi, my name is Shirley, I’m 56 and live in the North West of England.
+I have been married to my husband, Mike for over 36 years.
+We have 2 grown up sons who both live in the Netherlands.

 Until my health issues, I was a Senior Manager for a large blue chip company in the UK where I managed numerous services including finance, customer services/complaints and email teams, to name but a few.
 With a staff headcount of up to 150, it was a very demanding role for which I had done for a number of years and loved it!
 That was until I was diagnosed with bladder cancer on September 14, 2016, after suffering for over 18 months with recurrent UTIs and blood in urine.

 I had also been self catheterizing for a few years, due to my bladder not being able to completely void.
 I underwent two TURBTs, where it was discovered that my cancer was high grade and becoming increasingly aggressive.

 I underwent a radical cystectomy on January 30, 2017.